vanilophp/docs/admin-installation.md

         ]
     }
     ```
 4. Update the package.json file:
-   The type can be removed or renamed to "commonjs"
+   If the type field is present either remove it, or rename to "commonjs"
     ```json
    {
         "type": "module",